 Yes!
 The main focus of the CAREER program is research.
 On average, ~75% of your time in the 3 years will be devoted to scientific research.
 If the 4th year is needed/desired, it can be tailored to your career path and interests, and therefore can be research-intensive.

-The expectation of the program is to devote 75% of the time to research and 25% of the time to teaching over the course of the 3-4 year fellowship.
+The expectation of the program is to devote 75% of the time to research and 25% of the time to teaching over the course of the 3-4 years.
 While this division of focus correlates to an average of 10h/week dedicated to teaching activities, in reality there will be some weeks with 0 h and others with 20 hours, as the program is designed to increase teaching intensity over the duration of the fellowship to peak during one semester of third year of the CAREER program.

 What are the teaching expectations?